 A DNS server can contain only one record for a given domain name.
 It is technically impossible to have, for example, two DNS records for example.com on the same nameserver.
-A zone which is being served by Openprovider DNS servers and made available by our nameserver group we call a live zone.
-When you have the corresponding domain in your account or no other dns zone exist for this domain yet, your zone will be automatically a live zone.
+A zone which is being served by Openprovider DNS servers and made available by the nameserver group that's called a live zone.
+When you have the corresponding domain in your account or no other DNS zone exist for this domain yet, your zone will be automatically a live zone.

-However, we do offer the option to create a shadow zone for a domain which is not yet in your account.
-A shadow zone is simply a DNS record which we store in our database, but is not yet active on our nameservers.
+However, there's also an option to create a shadow zone for a domain which is not yet in one's account.
+A shadow zone is simply a DNS resource which we store in our database, but is not yet active on our nameservers.

 Creating, updating and deleting zones are done the same way for both live and shadow zones.
-Shadow zones become live as soon as you register or transfer in the corresponding domain.
-In most cases, an Active zone will become a shadow zone soon after the corresponding domain has left your control.
+Shadow zones become live as soon as one registers or transfers in the corresponding domain.
+In most cases, an active zone will become a shadow zone soon after the corresponding domain has left your control.

 In case the domain name is not registered with Openprovider and multiple zones exist for the domain name, then the first created zone will be the active zone and can be used when the domain has the Openprovider nameservers assigned to it.

-Please be aware of the terms and conditions when using the Openprovider nameservers without the domain being in our domain portfolio.
+Please be aware of the terms and conditions when using the Openprovider nameservers without the domain being in the domain portfolio.

-In case you see the message in your control panel that your zone is a shadow zone, simply transfer in the domain name to your account, and your zone will be automatically activated.
+In case there is a message in your control panel that the zone is a shadow zone, simply transfer in the domain name to your account, and your zone will be automatically activated.

-This can unfortunately not be manually switched by our support department.
+This cannot be manually switched by support department.